Yasuo Yamada

 Yasuo Yamada (山田 康雄, Yamada Yasuo) was a Japanese actor, voice actor and narrator.

-His most famous role was Arsène Lupin III from the Lupin III series, starting in 1971 and ending in 1995.
+His most well known and famous role was portraying Arsène Lupin III in the Lupin III series from 1971 to 1995.
 He was also the official Japanese dubbing voice actor of Clint Eastwood and Jean-Paul Belmondo.

 Early life

 Yamada was born in Tokyo, Japan.
 Coming from a family of government officials, Yamada's father worked for the Bank of Japan, but died when Yamada was three years old.
 After that, he was raised by his mother.

 In 1945, Yamada entered the prestigious Tokyo Metropolitan Hibiya High School.
 While in school, he was passionate about baseball, but he also loved movies and even took time off from classes to go to the cinema.
 One day, he was attracted to Danny Kaye's comical performance in the comedy film The Secret Life of Walter Mitty (1947), and began to yearn to be a comedic actor who could perform comedies that amuse others.

 When Yamada took the university entrance examination, he applied to the University of Tokyo.
 His reason for applying, according to him, was that it was "the only university in the Tokyo Big6 Baseball League where the level is low and you can get regular playing time.". and he was not accepted.
 However, his grades at the time of graduation were relatively good, so it was not necessarily a reckless challenge.